-- Is the landlord or letting agent trying to charge any fees for holding the property, viewing the property or setting up a tenancy agreement?
+- ☐ Is the landlord or letting agent trying to charge any fees?
+For example, for holding the property, viewing the property or setting up a tenancy agreement?
 Since 1 June 2019, most fees charged in connection with a tenancy are banned.
-A charge to reserve a property is permitted but it must be refundable and it cannot equate to more than one week's rent.
+A charge to reserve a property is permitted but it must be refundable and it cannot equate to more than 1 weeks' rent.
 Viewing fees and tenancy set-up fees are not allowed.
-See the 'Permitted fees' section below for more details. - How much is the deposit?
-Since 1 June 2019, there has been a cap on the deposit that the tenant is required to pay at the start of the tenancy.
-If the total annual rent is less than £50,000, the maximum deposit is five weeks' rent.
-If the annual rent is £50,000 or above, the maximum deposit is six weeks' rent.
-The deposit must be refundable at the end of the tenancy, usually subject to the rent being paid and the property remaining in good condition, and it must be 'protected' during the tenancy.
-See the 'Deposit protection' section below. - How long do you want the tenancy for?
-The landlord must allow you to stay in the property for a minimum of six months.
-Most landlords offer tenancies for a fixed term of six or 12 months.
-However, it is possible to negotiate a longer tenancy, or you could agree to a tenancy which rolls over on a weekly or monthly basis.
-These tenancies have no fixed end date after the minimum of six months. - What can you afford?
-Think about how much rent you can afford to pay.
-35% of your take-home pay is the most that many people can afford, but this depends on what your other outgoings are (for example, whether you have children).
+See 'Permitted fees' below for more details. - □ How much is the deposit?
+Since 1 June 2019, there has also been a cap on the deposit that the tenant is required to pay at the start of the tenancy.
+If the total annual rent is less than £50,000, the maximum deposit is 5 weeks' rent.
+If the annual rent is £50,000 or above, the maximum deposit is 6 weeks' rent.
+The deposit must be refundable at the end of the tenancy, usually subject to the rent being paid and the property being returned in good condition, and it must be 'protected' during the tenancy.
+See 'Deposit protection' below. - ☐ How long do you want the tenancy for?

+The landlord must allow you to stay in the property for a minimum of 6 months.
+Most landlords offer tenancies for a fixed term of 6 or 12 months.
+However, it is possible to negotiate a longer tenancy.
+Alternatively, you could agree to a tenancy which rolls over on a weekly or monthly basis.
+These tenancies have no fixed end date, but the landlord must allow you to stay in the property for at least 6 months. - What can you afford?
+Think about how much rent you can afford to pay: 35% of your take-home pay is the most that many people can afford, but this depends on what your other outgoings are (for example, whether you have children).

-- Are you are entitled to Housing Benefit or Universal Credit?
+- ☐ Are you are entitled to Housing Benefit or Universal Credit?
 If so, you may get help with all or part of your rent.
-If you are renting from a private landlord, you may receive up to the Local Housing Allowance rate to help with the cost of rent.
+If you are renting from a private landlord you may receive up to the Local Housing Allowance (LHA) rate to cover or help with the cost of rent.
 Check with this online calculator to see if you can afford to live in the area you want.
-You should also look at this guidance on managing rent payments on Universal Credit. - Which area would you like to live in and how are you going to look for a rented home?
-The larger the area you are prepared to look in, the better the chance of finding the right home for you. - Do you have your documents ready?
-Landlords and agents will want to confirm your identity, immigration status, credit history and possibly employment status. - Do you have the right to rent in the UK?
+You should also look at this advice about managing rent payments on Universal Credit. - Which area you would like to live in and how you are going to look for a rented home?
+The larger the area where you are prepared to look, the better the chance of finding the right home for you. - Do you have your documents ready?
+Landlords and agents will want to confirm your identity, immigration status, credit history and possibly employment status. - □ Do you have the right to rent property?

-Landlords in England must check that all people aged 18 or over have the right to rent before the start date of the tenancy agreement.
-There are three types of right to rent checks: a manual document-based check, a check using Identity Verification Technology via the services of an identity service provider, or a check via the Home Office online checking service.
+Landlords in England must check that all people aged 18 or over, living in their property as their only or main home have the right to rent.
+Landlords must carry out this check before the start date of your tenancy agreement.
+There are two types of right to rent checks; a manual document-based check or a check via the Home Office online checking service.
 Your landlord can't insist which option you choose but not everyone can use the online service.

-Further information on how to prove your right to rent to a landlord can be found on GOV.UK. - Will you need a rent guarantee?
+Further information on how to prove your right to rent to a landlord can be found on GOV.UK.

+Will you need a rent guarantor?
 Some landlords might ask someone to guarantee your rent.
-If you don't have a guarantor, you can ask Shelter for advice. - Do you need to make changes to the property?
-If you are disabled or have a long-term condition and think you may need to make changes to the property to allow you to live independently, discuss these with your landlord or agent.
+If you don't have a guarantor, you can ask Shelter for advice.